Advanced Smartphone & Tablet Acquisition

-- Explain and justify their actions in court
+- Explain & justify your actions in court

 Who should attend?

-This course is targeted at existing phone examiners who have at least 6 months experience in phone forensics.
+This course is targeted at existing phone examiners who have at least 6 months experience in mobile device forensics.
 Ideally, delegates would have previously attended the Control-F Foundation in Mobile Phone Forensics (or equivalent).